-Whether you love the impressionists or are a modernist, there is art to please the most diverse viewers in this iconic Manhattan museum.
-My personal favorites are the impressionist and post-impressionist paintings (if you couldn’t already tell), but I can appreciate the Pollocks, Miros, and even the uber modern exhibits.
-There is always a new, exciting exhibit happening at the MoMA, but I never get sick of seeing my old favorites.
+Whether you love the impressionists or are a modernist at heart, there is art to please everyone in this iconic Manhattan museum.
+My personal favorites are the impressionist and post-impressionist paintings, but I can appreciate the Pollocks, Miros, and even the uber-modern exhibits.
+There are always a new, exciting temporary exhibits to see at the MoMA, but I personally will never get sick of seeing my old favorites.

-Entrance to the museum is a little pricey, but if you are a student, be sure to bring your ID because there is a student discount!
-Regardless, the MoMA is one thing that I will be sure to work into my budget because, just as my grandmother says, it is a sacred space.
-So, if you’ve never been before or if you’ve been a thousand times, be sure to stroll through and maybe even take a picture in front of a Warhol.
+Entrance to the museum is a little pricey, but if you are a student, be sure to bring your ID because there is a student discount.
+Regardless of the price, visiting the MoMA is one experience that I will always be sure to work into my budget because, just as my grandmother says, it is a sacred space.
+So, whether you’ve never been before or if you’ve been a thousand times, be sure to stroll through and maybe even take a picture in front of a Warhol.

 If you’ve been, what is your favorite thing to see in the MoMA?